The wildlife of Yellowstone National Park in winter

 Three bison in blowing snow

 Experiencing the wildlife of Yellowstone National Park is an amazing experience in any season, but winter is particularly unique.
-Snow and cold temperatures make for few visitors, but you’re sure to see lots of animal activity as they struggle through the harsh conditions.
+Snow and cold temperatures make for few visitors, but you’ll see lots of animal activity as they struggle through the harsh conditions.

-I recently spent a week in Yellowstone during January, exploring north end of the park via road, and then the interior of the park aboard snow coaches, since the roads aren’t passable.
-Though even on a snow coach, the occasional bison traffic jam can still keep you waiting.
+I recently spent a week in Yellowstone during January, exploring the park’s north end via road and then the park’s interior aboard snow coaches since the roads aren’t passable.
+The occasional bison traffic jam can keep you waiting even on a snow coach.

 Click on the galleries below to bring up full-size images.